nestauk/industrial-taxonomy/reports/section_4.md

 Furthermore, by analysing the heterogeneity of SIC codes (based on semantic overlap) we can identify the small parts of the SIC taxonomy that are less useful and may benefit from reclassification or a more granular description that captures emerging industries.

 The simultaneous construction of a hierarchy of topics and clusters would be a prime candidate for bottom-up taxonomy creation were it not for the fact that the method did not scale to the full Glass dataset.
+Next section we leverage the structure of the SIC taxonomy to implement a similar clustering strategy in a more scalable way.